 Medicare: If you have Medicare as your primary insurance, please let us know when you make your first appointment, as your consultation charges will be significantly lower than our usual fees.

 While Medicare does not pay for preventive services, acupuncture, nutrition, or most mind/body services, you will be reimbursed according to Medicare’s schedule for medical visits and consultations.
-As a courtesy, we send in your bills to Medicare monthly so you will get any reimbursement to which you are entitled.
+As a courtesy, we send in your bills to Medicare every 4-6 weeks so you will get any reimbursement to which you are entitled.
+It can take 90 days or more for you to receive your reimbursement from Medicare.

-Time: The initial consultation is usually one hour, and may or may not include acupuncture depending on your needs and the complexity of your situation.
+Time: The initial consultation is usually 60 minutes, and may or may not include acupuncture depending on your needs and the complexity of your situation.

 I would rather take the time to assess and treat you properly rather than treat you quickly, unless you are in acute pain, in which case we’ll aim to include a treatment in the first session and catch up on details later.
 Follow up acupuncture visits take 30-40 minutes, and follow up consultations can take from 30-90 minutes, all individualized according to your needs.